List of Case Closed characters: Reception

 The name changes done by Funimation Entertainment and Viz Media were highly criticized.
 Carlo Santos of Anime News Network criticized how they attempted to Americanize the main characters' names yet the secondary characters were able to keep their Japanese names.
 Eduardo M. Chavez of Mania.com and Jeffrey Harris of IGN agreed that the name changes were pointless.

 Due to the popularity of the series, the characters from the series were used in a pamphlet to introduce the 34th G8 summit and were used to promote general crime fighting.
 The characters were also featured on commemorative stamps.
-Statues of Shinichi Kudo, Conan Edogawa, and Ran Mori are found at Hokuei, Tottori.
+Statues of Jimmy Kudo, Conan Edogawa, and Rachel Moore are found at Hokuei, Tottori.
 Several figurines were produced based on the likeness of the characters in the Case Closed series.
 Many characters were also featured on trading cards from the Case Closed collectible card game.